-The states/tribes selected for LAUNCH grants receive between \$850,000 and \$916,000 each year, over the course of five years.
+The states/tribes selected for LAUNCH grants receive between \$650,000 and \$916,000 each year, over the course of five years.
 The actual award amounts may vary, depending on the availability of funds and the progress achieved by the awardees.
 The program is administered by SAMHSA's Center for Mental Health Services.

-The following is a list of the FY2008 and FY2009 grantees for Project LAUNCH:
+The following is a list of grantees for Project LAUNCH: